 Even if you can’t get great internet access in the remote office of your dreams, you still have some options.
 Most cellphone plans include some mobile hotspot data, which allow you to connect up to ten devices at once to your phone’s data connection.

 That said, you’ll likely experience slower speeds going this route — especially if there’s more than one device using the hotspot at a time.
 Most wireless carriers also limit how much hotspot data you can use each month, although you can typically buy more.

-If you’re looking to work from the road, there are a few internet solutions for RVs and vans to consider.
+If you’re looking to work from the road, there are a few internet solutions for RVs to consider.
 In addition to using your phone’s mobile hotspot, you can also use free public Wi-Fi at places like libraries and coffee shops, or set up a satellite internet connection.
 This is a more long-term solution, however, and is best if you plan on parking your RV in one place for a while.

 Utilizing data received by the FCC’s internet serviceability report, our team analyzed the percentage of each state covered by internet service providers and the average maximum advertised speed per state.
 We then compared the internet serviceability report to the percentage of landmass covered by parks, the number of state parks and the number of national parks in each state.

 Each metric was used as a ranking factor and states were assigned points based on where they ranked in each field.
 The average maximum advertised speed per state was determined as a strategic factor in the ability to work remote, and thus received a heavier weight in points as compared to the rest of the metrics, which were weighted equally.
 The state with the highest number of points was determined to be the top state to live in based on internet serviceability, speed and the abundance of parks.

 For more information on our findings, please email us at firstname.lastname@example.org.